 Notices of motion must reach the Secretary not later than the 1st September.
 Clubs will be given 14 days notice of meetings and will receive an agenda and previous minutes by email.
 Clubs not represented at Committee Meetings will be fined £10 for missing the meeting.
 The fine will double for each subsequent meeting missed, eg £20 for the second meeting, £40 for the third and so on.
 Any club missing 3 consecutive meetings will be sanctioned as felt appropriate by the Executive.

-1. The Junior Section will run competitions at U10, UII, U12, U13, U14, U15 and U17 each year, provided there are sufficient team entries.
-Plate competitions will also be run in age groups were again there are sufficient entries.
+The Junior Section will run competitions at U9, U10, U11, U12, U13, U14, U15 and U17 each year, depending on there being sufficient entries to run a competition at each age group.

 Clubs will be allowed to enter more than one team into an age group under special registration procedures.

 At least 8 players must be nominated on the registration sheet as being A team players only (applies to U13, U14, U15 and U17 age groups only).
 For the U12, U11 and U10 age groups, 7 players need to be nominated as A team players.
 This means that any player that is not one of the nominated players can play in an A team game and still play in the B team.
 If a club has more than 2 teams in any age group, the same principle applies to all lower teams.
 In the U9s softball festivals there is no requirement to nominate players.